dpi-tta-projects/pr-first-project/README.md

 This repository is an index of project summaries, repositories, and URLs.

 ## How to Contribute
-Add your own project summary.
-Clone this repository (or open in codespace), create a branch, add your first "final" project, commit, push branch, create a pull request into main branch.
+Create an issue (eg "Add Ian's project") and assign it to yourself.
+Clone this repository (or open in codespace), create a branch with format `<issue-number>-<your-initials>-<brief-description>`, add your project summary, commit, push branch, create a pull request into main branch, and connect the pull request to your issue.
 Pull requests must have at least 2 approvals before being merged.
-Do not commit directly to `main`!
+Do not commit directly to main!

 ## Staff